jamesdonoh/data-mining/report.md

 Sunday       138  383  288.92  42.34
 -------------------------------------

-Table: Distribution of accidents by day of week\label{dayofweektable}
+Table: Distribution of accidents by day of week\label{day-of-week-table}

 ## `Time`